sharhar/Leopard-EM/docs/programs/refine_template.md

 !!! note "Accuracy of defocus refinement"

     Obtaining highly-accurate per-particle defocus values is dependent on accurate orientation estimations and the quality of experimental data.
-    You may find different parameters work better depending on the sample and reference template structure.
+    You may find different search parameters work better depending on the sample and reference template structure.

 The following configuration will search 100 Angstroms above and below the best particle defocus value in 20 Angstrom increments.